sumanbikram/caf-azure/[User-Guide]-Module-Variables.md

 [**library_path**][library_path] `string`

-Description: OPTIONAL: If specified, sets the path to a custom library folder for archetype artefacts.
+If specified, sets the path to a custom library folder for archetype artefacts. #check_value artefacts == is it artifacts?
+Update the code vars code

 Default: `""`
 <br>

 [**root_id**][root_id] `string`

-Description: OPTIONAL: If specified, will set a custom Name (ID) value for the Enterprise-scale "root" Management Group, and append this to the ID for all core Enterprise-scale Management Groups.
+If specified, will set a custom Name (ID) value for the Enterprise-scale "root" Management Group, and append this to the ID for all core Enterprise-scale Management Groups.

 Default: `"es"`